MarTech Tool Fatigue: Why Too Many Marketing Tools Hurt Growth

 Tool fatigue does not just slow teams down.
 It fractures data.
 It erodes confidence.
 Over time, it undermines performance in ways that are hard to measure but easy to feel.

-What Is MarTech Tool Fatigue
+What Is Tool Fatigue

-MarTech tool fatigue happens when technology outpaces strategy.
+Tool fatigue happens when technology outpaces strategy.

 It shows up when teams are juggling too many platforms, each solving a narrow problem but never working together as a system.
 The stack grows reactively.
 One tool is added for email.
 Another for automation.
 Another for analytics.
 Another for AI.
 Very few are removed.
+And at the end of the day, you have too many marketing tools.

 On paper, this looks like innovation.
 In practice, it creates friction.